 Meet Theofanis Exadaktylos

-Dr. Theofanis Exadaktylos is a Senior Lecturer in European politics at the University of Surrey.
+Dr. Theofanis Exadaktylos is a Professor in European politics at the University of Surrey.
 He has been researching the Greek financial crisis and the aftermath of austerity politics on Greece for many years alongside studying the implementation of public policy reforms in the country.